- Investigations Division

 The mission of the Greenwood Village Police Department Property and Evidence Unit is to preserve and protect property and evidence by providing professional, proficient, and systematic storage and handling of each and every piece of property and evidence that is entrusted to our care.

-The Greenwood Village Police Department currently has the following types of property which will be disposed of by the City unless the owner thereof reclaims such property in the manner provided by law within thirty (30) days after the item is received into the Greenwood Village Police Department Property and Evidence Section.
-The following items are examples of items being held; bicycles, car keys, sporting goods, wallets, handbags, electronics, cameras, camera accessories, clothing, cellular phones, tools, office supplies, jewelry, firearm accessories, and documents.
+The Greenwood Village Police Department currently has the following types of property which will be disposed of by the City unless the owner thereof reclaims such property in the manner provided by law within thirty (30) days after the item is received at the Greenwood Village Police Department Property and Evidence Section.
+Items that may be held in the Property division may include unclaimed bicycles, unclaimed mail, wallets, car keys, handbags, cell phones, etc.

 Found property will be held for 30 days from the date it was received.
-After 30 days the property will be disposed of, auctioned pursuant to Greenwood Village Ordinance.
+After 30 days the property will be disposed of or auctioned pursuant to Greenwood Village Ordinance.

 Any safekeeping property received from an officer will be held for 30 days for pick-up by the owner.
 After 30 days the property will be destroyed or auctioned pursuant to Greenwood Village Ordinance.